 The Educator of the Year award is presented annually to an exemplary educator who has demonstrated an outstanding commitment to preparing students for success in college and in life.
 This recipient exemplifies best practices in teaching, is an outstanding role model for peers and students, and demonstrate outstanding leadership and excellence in education.

-NSHSS President James Lewis, who serves on the advisory board for this important initiative, accompanied NSHSS members to the Be A Star kick-off gala in Washington, DC. “be a STAR” stands for ‘Show Tolerance And Respect’ and its mission is to ensure a positive and equitable social environment for everyone regardless of age, race, religion or sexual orientation through grassroots efforts beginning with education and awareness.
+NSHSS President James Lewis, who serves on the advisory board for this important initiative, accompanied NSHSS members to the Be A STAR kick-off gala in Washington, DC.
+“STAR” or "Show Tolerance And Respect" has a mission to ensure a positive and equitable social environment regardless of age, race, religion, or sexual orientation through grassroots efforts beginning with education and awareness.

 Claes Nobel was honored at Grauman's Egyptian Theatre in Los Angeles, CA, at the 4th annual Artivist Film Festival & Artivist Awards for his commitment to global leadership in environmental ethics and youth outreach and for his inspirational work towards a better world.
-Since 2004, the Annual Artivist Film Festival concludes with “THE ARTIVIST AWARDS”, honoring the contributions of advocate celebrities, socially conscious filmmakers, and the work of outstanding charitable organizations.
-Past celebrity advocate recipients include: Peter Fonda, Matthew McConaughey, Joaquin Phoenix, Ted Danson, Olivia Wilde, Mira Sorvino, Alyssa Milano, Kristen Bell, and more; community leaders include: Claes Nobel and Dr. Noel Brown of FOTUN (Friends of the United Nations), and the NGOs Amnesty International, Global Green, Greenpeace, Humane Society of the United States, and among other distinguished leaders.

 Mr. Nobel met with university officials, including Griffith College President Diarmuid Hegarty and Nobel Peace Prize Laureate John Hume, who was awarded Griffith College‘s Distinguished Fellowship Award at the graduation ceremony for students of law.

-NSHSS hosts an annual celebration honoring our scholars and educators in Washington, D.C.
+NSHSS hosted an annual celebration honoring our scholars and educators in Washington, D.C.
 Students, teachers, families, and NSHSS friends and partners gather from all over the world to recognize achievements and to be motivated and inspired by outstanding mentors in the U.S. capitol.

 The Society was established in order to continue Mr. Nobel's family legacy of recognizing and rewarding excellence.
 The mission of the organization is to recognize academic excellence and to encourage members to apply their unique talents, vision, and potential for the betterment of themselves and the world.
-The Society has now grown to one million members worldwide since its founding.
+The Society has now grown to 2 million members worldwide since its founding.

-Founded in 2002, NSHSS has inducted over 1.3 million members from over 160 countries, with more than 100,000 new scholars joining annually.
+Founded in 2002, NSHSS has inducted over 2 million members from over 170 countries.
 NSHSS recognizes academic excellence among high-achieving scholars, offering a wide array of resources supporting transitions from high school to college, and college to career.About